Chalco (altépetl)

 Chālco /nah/ was a complex pre-Columbian Nahua altepetl or confederacy in central Mexico.
-It was divided into the four sub-altepetl of Tlalmanalco/Tlacochcalco, Amaquemecan, Tenanco Texopalco Tepopolla and Chimalhuacan-Chalco, which were themselves further subdivided into altepetl tlayacatl, each with its own tlatoani (king).
+It was divided into the four sub-altepeme of Tlalmanalco/Tlacochcalco, Amaquemecan, Tenanco Texopalco Tepopolla and Chimalhuacan-Chalco, which were themselves further subdivided into altepetl tlayacatl, each with its own tlatoani (king).
+The first two of these eventually took on more importance than the other two.
 Its inhabitants were known as the Chālcatl /nah/ (singular) or Chālcah /nah/ (plural).